Innovation Stream Overview

 Expert Circles

-The Autonomous Expert Circles bring together ambitious experts and industry thought leaders with specialized knowledge and experience in a specific AV topic to collaborate, share insights and discuss potential solutions to the current challenges facing the development and adoption of autonomous vehicles.
+The Autonomous Expert Circles brought together ambitious experts and industry thought leaders with specialized knowledge and experience in specific AV topics to collaborate, share insights, and discuss potential solutions to the challenges that faced the development and adoption of autonomous vehicles.

 Expert Circle Safety of Embedded AI